 - Subscription: People who keep up with the episodes can curate them in a single location using a tool like WP RSS Aggregator.

-- Automatic updates: WP Aggregator periodically checks for updates.
-When a new episode is detected, it’s automatically downloaded or made available within the feed, which is then viewable by the listener.
+- Automatic updates: WP RSS Aggregator periodically checks for updates.
+When a new episode is detected, it’s automatically imported and made available within the feed, which is then viewable by the listener.

 Setting up an RSS feed ensures you receive new episodes as soon as they’re released.
 And it saves you the trouble of having to manually check for updates.
 That means you can stay engaged with your favorite podcasts over the long term.